EvanChengDesign/reading-notes/README.md

 ## Overview

-To organize reading notes for Code Fellows Class 102 and Class 201.
+To organize reading notes for Code Fellows Class 102, Class 201, Class 301, and Class 401.
 Please see the table of contents below for each specific lesson's reading notes.

 ## Personal Introduction